 - User Permissions – The web host should allow you to create different levels of permissions for various users.
 Not all of your employees need to know what goes on at the host level or gain access to all files.

 Secure Sockets Layer (SSL) certificates are data files that digitally attach a cryptographic key to a website’s details.
 Once these are installed on a web server, it sets off the padlock and HTTPS protocol and enables protected connections from the server to your customer’s browser.
 It guards data transfers and logins on your site to alleviate your worries over cybersecurity threats.

 To determine if a website has an SSL certificate, look at the URL.
 If it uses HTTPS instead of HTTP, then the site runs on a secure connection.
 There’s also a lock icon right at the beginning of the address bar.
 You can buy the certificate from your web host or third-party companies such as Namecheap and QuickSSL.

 There is a free SSL certificate available if you do not wish to go with the paid SSL certificate.
 However, free SSL can be available for non-profit websites that can save your bucks on your purchase.

 4. Regularly Update Your Software

 You must keep your software up-to-date to stay ahead of hackers who aggressively look for security flaws in popular web programs.
-Developers regularly check security holes on their apps and create patches to fix the issues.
-If you don’t update your digital tools with the latest patches, you make your website an easy target of cybercriminals.
+Developers regularly check security holes in their apps and create patches to fix the issues.
+If you don’t update your digital tools with the latest patches, you make your website an easy target for cybercriminals.

-A secure website not only protects you and your clients’ information, but it also lends credibility to your business.
+A secure website not only protects you and your client’s information but also lends credibility to your business.
 It indicates that you’re serious about the welfare of your visitors and in safekeeping the data that they chose to share with you.
 Plus, having an SSL certificate also boosts your Google ranking, which can lead to more customers.